Liberty (Person of Interest): Plot

 Reese (Jim Caviezel) saves a diplomat's son from a group of kidnappers.
 Meanwhile, Shaw (Sarah Shahi) saves a con man from a mobster after the con man scammed his daughter and kills his hitmen.
 Despite helping them, Finch (Michael Emerson) starts worrying about the level of violence that Shaw employs in her missions.

-The new number is Petty officer second class Jack Salazar (Rey Valentin), a sailor who only joined to avoid jail time and along with his crew, is leaving for the Fleet Week.
+The new number is Petty officer second class Jack Salazar (Rey Valentin), a sailor who only joined the Navy to avoid jail time and along with his crew, is leaving for the Fleet Week.
 Reese loses track of Salazar after a bar fight.
 He asks for help from Carter (Taraji P. Henson), who has been demoted to patrol officer.
 Carter takes him to an underground nightclub in a deli where sailors are present, including Salazar.
 Reese then sees as Salazar is attacked by FORECON Marines who try to kidnap him but Reese saves him and flees with him.

 While tending to their wounds, the team realizes that Salazar's friend, Robert Johnson "R.J."
 Philips (Alano Miller), participated in smuggling with the FORECON Marines and smuggled diamonds in Cuban cigars.
 R.J. has been kidnapped by the smugglers and Reese and Salazar locate his hideout, finding R.J. tied to a chair with explosives ready to blow.
 The lead of the smugglers, Rip (Max Martini), appears on a phone and indicates to Salazar that he must meet with him and follow his instructions or R.J. will die.